- How is testicular cancer treated?

 A stem cell transplant is a complex treatment that can cause life-threatening side effects because of the high doses of chemotherapy used.
 Be sure you understand the possible benefits and risks.
 If the doctors think you might benefit from a transplant, it should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.

-Stem cell transplants often require a lengthy hospital stay and can be very expensive.
-Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to tens of thousands of dollars.
+Stem cell transplants often require a long hospital stay and can be very expensive.
+Even if the transplant is covered by your insurance, your co-pays or other costs could add up to a lot of money.
 It is important to find out what your insurer will cover before deciding on a transplant to get an idea of what you might have to pay.

 For more information on stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).